AmrElsayyad/bash-scripts/README.md

 # Bash Scripts

-A list of template bash scripts with various features, that can be used in large projects.
+A list of template bash scripts that can be used in large projects.

 ## File Description